Suggested Questions for Discussion

 How many relatives might appreciate this book as a gift from you?

-Buy the book on-line now from Barnes & Noble or Amazon or Booksense.
+Buy the book on-line now from Amazon or Booksense.

 "The impact of characters from fiction, myth, legends, movies and TV on the broader culture is the premise behind this entertaining little paperback....
 Fun to read or use as the springboard for creating your own lists and discussion." -- Linda Brazill (Madison Capital Times - December 15, 2006)